exonum/exonum/INSTALL.md

 ```shell
 cargo test --manifest-path exonum/Cargo.toml
 ```
-You may want to launch extended tests suite which named `sandbox`.
+You may want to launch the extended tests suite which is named `sandbox`.
 ```shell
 cargo test --manifest-path sandbox/Cargo.toml
 ```
-After all this you can learn how the create your own blockchain solution.
+After all this you can learn how to create your own blockchain solution.